The situation

 Criminal Division 26 of the Berlin Regional Court has discontinued fine proceedings against “Deutsche Wohnen SE” in the amount of 14.5 million euros because the fine notice suffers from serious defects.
 A while after the press release from “Deutsche Wohnen” and the Berlin Regional Court:

-there was speculation as to what might have happened and where the authority might have failed.
+There was speculation as to what might have happened and where the authority might have failed.
 Now it’s clear, it’s about a hard-hitting legal issue that has been extremely controversial since the GDPR and that many are hardly aware of.
 Thus, the Berlin Regional Court writes in its decision

-The penalty notice was issued against Deutsche Wohne SE, i.e. against a European company, a legal entity under private law with its own legal personality within the meaning of Section 1 (1) AktG in conjunction with Sections 1 et seq.
+The fine notice was issued against Deutsche Wohne SE, i.e. against a European company, a legal entity under private law with its own legal personality within the meaning of Section 1 (1) AktG in conjunction with Sections 1 et seq.
 SEAG in conjunction with Article 1 (3) of Council Regulation (EC) No. 2157/2001 of October 8, 2001 on the Statute for a European company.
 The was treated by BInBDI as an affected party within the meaning of the Code of Administrative Offences.
 In the penalty notice, she was accused in numerous places of intentionally committing administrative offenses.
 In the statement of the Berlin Commissioner for Data Protection and Freedom of Information of October 28, 2020 on the grounds for objection by the persons concerned, the authority arguably reiterated that the notice would be directed solely against Deutsche Wohnen SE, represented by its management.

 The Berlin Regional Court on this